wp-plugins/nextgen-gallery/readme.txt

 == Credits ==

-Copyright 2007-2009 Alex Rabe & NextGEN DEV-Team
+Copyright 2007-2009 by Alex Rabe & NextGEN DEV-Team

 The NextGEN button is taken from the Fugue Icons of http://www.pinvoke.com/.